 What’s even more awesome is it’s free (up to a certain number of emails sent and number of subscribers).

-You can also monitor metrics such as average open and click rate, as well as your average email subscribe and unsubscribe rates.
+You can also monitor metrics such as average open and click rates, and your average email subscribe and unsubscribe rates.

-GetResponse uses automation to trigger events or emails based on actions taken by a recipient or a certain time frame that has passed.
+GetResponse uses automation to trigger events or emails based on actions taken by a recipient or a certain time frame.

 This is tremendously valuable because these features come at a decent price with GetResponse.

-This is one of the best email marketing tools because it does so much.
+This is one of the best content marketing tools because it does so much.

-You can also automate events and use a CRM functionality, which is going to boost your overall brand.
+With GetResponse, you can automate events and use CRM functionality to boost your overall brand, too.

-MashShare lets you add eye-catching social share buttons that readers won’t be able to ignore.
+The good news is MashShare lets you add eye-catching social share buttons that readers can’t ignore.

-The idea here is to get more people to share your posts because the buttons will trigger them to do so.
+The idea is to get more people to share your posts because the buttons trigger them to act.

-Then those readers’ friends will see their post and read your content (and hopefully share it, too).
+Then those readers’ friends see their post and read your content (and hopefully share it, too).

 The free version offers limited features, but you can purchase add-ons to expand your options.

-MashShare is used by more than 70,000 websites, and it has some great reviews on the WordPress Plugin site.
+Over 70,000 websites use MashShare and it has some great reviews on the WordPress Plugin site.

 Add-ons for MashShare include a “Select and Share” feature which shows share buttons when users highlight text on your site.

-There’s also a “Click to Tweet” widget you can add on.
+There’s also a “Click to Tweet” widget you can add.